Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 The RPE then remains in your child’s mouth for three to five months as a retainer.
 This allows the jaw to realign as well as sets the palate in place.
 Thankfully, this process is relatively quick and generally painless.
 We want pain-free and great results for your children.

-How To Fix Crossbite Without Braces
+How To Fix a Crossbite Without Braces

 Braces are a perfectly good option to correct the placement of teeth.
 Having said that, many kids (especially teenagers), find the thought of braces horrifying.
-Traditional metal braces can be a bit obtrusive looking.
+Traditional metal braces can be a bit obtrusive-looking.
 Fortunately, there is a commonly used alternative.

 In case you’ve never heard of them, aligners are a semi-recent development in the field of dentistry.
 They’re essentially a clear orthodontic device that’s been molded to fit your teeth and gently re-align them.
 Similarly to braces, the role of aligners is also to move teeth into their correct position.